 5. Behind-the-scenes Content

 People love to be treated to a behind-the-scenes glimpse.
-Similarly to sharing worthwhile entertainment or resources that you have been enjoying, you can also include behind-the-scenes content in one of your emails.
+Similar to sharing worthwhile entertainment or resources that you have been enjoying, you can also include behind-the-scenes content in one of your emails.
 Perhaps your team is currently working on an interesting project?
 Maybe you give your customers more insight into how you make your flagship product without revealing any trade secrets?
 Or, how about simply taking them on a virtual tour of your headquarters?
 Not only will this type of content let your customers enjoy some VIP-like treatment, but it also helps to ensure that your brand remains transparent.

 6. Webinar Invites